cmu-delphi/delphi-epidata/docs/api/covidcast-signals/dsew-cpr.md

 | Signal | Description |
 | --- | --- |
-| `confirmed_admissions_covid_1d_7dav` | Seven-day average of adult and pediatric confirmed COVID-19 hospital admissions occurring each day.
+| `confirmed_admissions_covid_1d_7dav` | Number of adult and pediatric confirmed COVID-19 hospital admissions occurring each day.
+Smoothed using a 7-day average.
+Earliest date available: 2019-12-16 for state, HHS, and nation; 2021-01-06 for MSA and county |
+| `confirmed_admissions_covid_1d_prop_7dav` | Number of adult and pediatric confirmed COVID-19 hospital admissions occurring each day, per 100,000 population.
+Smoothed using a 7-day average.
 Earliest date available: 2019-12-16 for state, HHS, and nation; 2021-01-06 for MSA and county |

 ## Table of contents